-- three-year period for review of low-risk research - five-year period for review of all research (new, continuing, de novo, annual) - Continuing review provides opportunity for PI, IACUC, and staff training - Benefit of continuing review would be lost: - updates the IACUC of project status - ensures continuing compliance with standards - re-evaluation of animal activities at appropriate intervals
+- three-year period for review of low-risk research - five-year period for review of all research (new, continuing, complete, annual) - Continuing review provides opportunity for PI, IACUC, and staff training - Benefit of continuing review would be lost: - updates the IACUC of project status - ensures continuing compliance with standards - re-evaluation of animal activities at appropriate intervals

-- DMR offers an expeditious turnaround for three-year de novo review. - DMR may be considered for review of research activities determined by the IACUC to be of low risk.
+- DMR offers an expeditious turnaround for three-year complete review. - DMR may be considered for review of research activities determined by the IACUC to be of low risk.
 The agencies plan to issue updated resources to encourage the use of DMR for low-risk activities. - PHS Policy requires that a complete review be conducted; it does not require that the protocol be rewritten.
-IACUCs may review the initial protocol and all modifications to reduce administrative burden on investigators. - Extending the period of approval is a risk to animal welfare, as investigators are not able to predict sufficiently to describe their proposed animal experiments in the detail required for adequate IACUC review and approval for the entire five years of a grant.
+IACUCs may review the initial protocol and all modifications to reduce administrative burden on investigators. - Extending the period of approval poses a risk to animal welfare, as investigators are not able to sufficiently predict and describe their proposed animal experiments with the level of detail required for adequate IACUC review and approval for the entire five years of a grant.
 Protocols are frequently amended during the three-year approval period to accommodate changes in experimental design.
-Performing work not described in a protocol is the most frequently occurring noncompliance reported to NIH OLAW with the current three-year renewal requirement.
-Extending the period to five years would exacerbate the risk of noncompliance.
+Performing work not described in a protocol is the most frequent noncompliance reported to NIH OLAW, comprising 23% of cases in 2018.

+Extending the period to five years wou ld increase the risk of noncompliance.

 Science is fluid and protocols can be rewritten and amended as needed throughout the approval period.
 Grants have different award periods (not all are five years) and there are no requirements for a one-to-one match of protocol to grant.
+Analysis of NIH-awarded research grants from 2015-2018 found that less than 41% are five-year awards.
 Matching protocol approval to a grant approval decreases the flexibility that institutions currently have with a single protocol covering multiple grants or vice versa.